casualGamer-dev/Nuon/doc/HACKING/HelpfulTools.md

 If that doesn't work:

-   * Try configuring Tor with `--disable-gcc-hardening`
+   * Try configuring Nuon with `--disable-gcc-hardening`
    * You might need to run `make clean` after you run `./configure`.

 Then, look at the .gcov files in `coverage-output`.  '-' before a line means